Friedrich-Werner Graf von der Schulenburg: Diplomatic career

 Schulenburg was born in Kemberg, in the Prussian Province of Saxony, to Count Bernhard Friedrich Wilhelm von der Schulenburg, he was from the Brandenburgish House of Schulenburg, which was part of the Uradel (or old nobility).
 Friedrich-Werner was distantly related to the 17th-Century Saxon Generalfeldmarschall Count Johann Matthias von der Schulenburg and was a cousin to Friedrich Graf von der Schulenburg.
 After one year serving in the army, he studied law in Lausanne, Munich, and Berlin, and in 1901 joined the Foreign Office's consular service as a junior civil servant (Assessor).
 By 1903, he had been appointed as vice-consul at Germany's consulate general in Barcelona, and in the years that followed he found himself working at consulates in Lemberg, Prague, Warsaw, and Tbilisi.
 With the outbreak of the First World War in 1914, Schulenburg returned to the military, and after the First Battle of the Marne was promoted to captain in October 1914 and put in charge of an artillery battery.
 In 1915, he was posted as German liaison officer to the Ottoman Army on the Armenian Front.
 In October 1915, he arrived in Erzurum and succeed Max Scheubner-Richter as the German Vice Consul.
 In 1916, he took over the command of the Georgian Legion in the struggle against the Russian Empire until its collapse in 1917.
 During his time in the military, he received the Iron Cross and some high Ottoman honours.
-After the German Empire's collapse, he was captured by the British and interned on the Mediterranean island of Prinkipo (now called Büyükada).
+After the German Empire's collapse, he was captured by the British and interned on the Marmara Sea island of Prinkipo (now called Büyükada).
 He returned to Germany in 1919.
 Schulenburg was then reinstated in the Foreign Office Service and became German consul in Beirut.

 Schulenburg served as the German ambassador to Iran from 1922 until 1931, when his visit to the ancient monuments at Persepolis resulted in his name being engraved at the Gate of All Nations.
 He joined the Nazi Party in 1934.
 From 1931 to 1934, he served as the German ambassador to Romania before he was posted to Moscow as the last German envoy to the Soviet Union before the invasion of that country by Germany in 1941.